- Navigation - Moving through websites to reach target data

 - Locate the HTML elements that contain each search result data

-- Navigate to each product page and do the following
+- Navigate to each product/listing page

 - Locate the HTML elements that contain the desired product data